-Example: You are out of town traveling and receive an “unauthorized access” notification from your mobile app that is tied to your cloud-based access control system.
-In real time, you can see that someone is opening doors to spaces that are restricted to most of your employees.
-This instant alert allows you to quickly notify law enforcement so the situation can be handled swiftly.
+Example: You are out of town traveling and receive an “unauthorized access” notification from your mobile app that ties to your cloud-based access control system.
+In real-time, you can see that someone is opening doors to spaces that curtain employees should not have access to.
+This instant alert allows you to quickly notify law enforcement of the situation swiftly.

-If the same scenario happened with an on-premise access control model, the transgression would be captured, but the details could not be obtained until you physically access the onsite server.
-This cannot be done instantly if you are out of the office.
+If the same scenario happened with an on-premise access control model, the transgression would be captured, but the details could not be available until you physically access the onsite server.
+This cannot be instant if you are out of the office.
 There is a major delay in action when an unauthorized person forces entry into a building with on-premise access control.

 The real time visibility gained with cloud-based access control is a powerful feature of this type of solution.
 This system allows users to remotely manage door access, schedules, and settings from any device.